Using SQLAlchemy to Connect to Singdata Lakehouse

 Installation

-To use SQLAlchemy to connect to Clickzetta Lakehouse, you first need to install the clickzetta-sqlalchemy package in your Python environment.
-Use the following command to install: Installation command (ensure the current environment does not need to use clickzetta-sqlalchemy and clickzetta-connector, uninstall them to avoid dependency conflicts):
+To use SQLAlchemy to connect to Singdata Lakehouse, you first need to install the clickzetta-sqlalchemy package in your Python environment.
+Use the following command to install (ensure the current environment does not have clickzetta-sqlalchemy and clickzetta-connector installed; uninstall them first if needed to avoid dependency conflicts):

-pip uninstall -y clickzetta-sqlalchemy clickzetta-connector && pip install clickzetta-connector-python
+pip uninstall -y clickzetta-sqlalchemy clickzetta-connector && pip install clickzetta-connector -U

 Configure Connection Parameters

-When using SQLAlchemy to connect to Clickzetta Lakehouse, you need to provide the correct connection parameters.
+When using SQLAlchemy to connect to Singdata Lakehouse, you need to provide the correct connection parameters.
 The format of the connection parameters is as follows:

 The meanings of each parameter are as follows: